Projects per year

 Department of Immunology - Leukocyte Signalling Laboratory

-Margaret Hibbs is an Associate Professor in the Department of Immunology, within the Central Clinical School, and Group leader of the Leukocyte Signalling Laboratory.
+Margaret Hibbs is an Associate Professor in the Department of Immunology, within the School of Translational Medicine, and Group leader of the Leukocyte Signalling Laboratory.

 The Leukocyte Signaling Laboratory is studying signaling pathways that play a role in immune system development and function.
 We are primarily interested in what regulates the development of immunity and we are trying to understand the processes that are perturbed when autoimmunity and inflammatory diseases develop.
 We are also interested in understanding what regulates haematopoiesis or blood cell development, and believe that this will give us a greater understanding of the signals that go awry in the development of blood cell cancers.
 The lab also has a major interest in understanding the mechanisms underlying chronic inflammatory lung disease and we aim to identifying key pathways or targets for therapeutic intervention.